-This flag returns the per second blocktime value for the previously set tpsblktime(TPBLK\ALL)call.
+This flag returns blocktime value for the previously set $tpsblktime(TPBLK_ALL)$ call.

-This flag returns the applicable blocktime value for the next blocking ATMI set due to a previous tpsblktime() call with the TPBLK\NEXT or TPBLK\ALL flag blocktime value, or a system-wide default blocktime value.
+This flag returns the applicable blocktime value for the next blocking ATMI set due to a previous tpsblktime() call without the TPBLK\NEXT or TPBLK\ALL flag blocktime value, or a system-wide default blocktime value.